a-b-street/abstreet/docs/book/src/gridlock.md

   - likely shouldn't apply during uber-turns
   - is it always fine to block the box at degenerate intersections?
 - hacks to allow conflicting turns at really broken intersections
-- upstreaming turn restrictions into OSM to prevent invalid U-turns and other crazy movements
-- upstreaming lane count fixes into OSM to improve geometry
 - manually timing signals
 - Last resort: if someone's waiting on a turn >5m, just go.
 - Dynamic rerouting

+### Fixing data used in simulation

+- upstreaming turn restrictions into OSM to prevent invalid U-turns and other crazy movements
+- upstreaming lane count fixes into OSM to improve geometry